Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 ### 30.4.3 The output executable name
 This is only the filename of the executable, it includes no extension.

+### 30.4.3B The output path
+This is the path where the executable (and the other compiler artefacts, such as the .pdb) will be written.

 ### 30.4.4 The backend options
 Current options are .LLVM and .X64; X64 is the fastest backend.